Phase transition during inflation and the gravitational wave signal at pulsar timing arrays: Details of our numerical simulation

-Thus, in practice, at each temporal step, we generate random numbers that obey the binomial distribution with probability $p$ at the sites that are still occupied by the false vacuum to decide whether the true vacuum bubbles can be generated at that site.
+Practically, during each temporal step, random numbers are generated according to the binomial distribution with probability $p$ at the lattice sites that are still occupied by the false vacuum.
+These random numbers determine whether true vacuum bubbles can be generated at each respective site.
 The profile of the bubbles is determined by the bounce solution $\sigma_b$.

-After nucleation, the bubbles will expand rapidly, then collide with each other and finally occupy the whole space.
-Fig.~\ref{fig:sigma} shows the evolution of ratio $\sigma_0/\sigma_{\rm tr}$, where $\sigma_0$ is the mean value of the $\sigma$ field.
-This value reflects the occupation fraction of the true vacuum since the false vacuum of our system is set to be $\sigma_{\rm fl}=0$.
-Fig.~\ref{fig:sigma} shows that the bubble collision process is finished within a couple of $\beta^{-1}$.
+After nucleation, the bubbles expand rapidly, collide with each other and eventually occupy the entire space.
+Fig.~\ref{fig:sigma} illustrates the evolution of ratio $\sigma_0/\sigma_{\rm tr}$, where $\sigma_0$ is the mean value of the $\sigma$ field.
+This ratio reflects the occupation fraction of the true vacuum, as the false vacuum of our system is set to $\sigma_{\rm fl}=0$.
+Fig.~\ref{fig:sigma} demonstrates that the bubble collision process is completed within a few $\beta^{-1}$.